baldurk/renderdoc/CONTRIBUTING.md

 Requirements for the core library and renderdoccmd are libx11, libxcb, libxcb-keysyms and libGL.
 The exact are packages for these vary by distribution.

-For qrenderdoc you need Qt5 >= 5.6 along with the 'x11extras' package.
+For qrenderdoc you need Qt5 >= 5.6 along with the 'svg' and 'x11extras' packages.
 You also need python3-dev for the python integration, and bison, autoconf, automake and libpcre3-dev for building the custom SWIG tool for generating bindings.

 This is the apt-get line you'd need to install the requirements bar Qt on Ubuntu 14.04 or above: